-Objective Logistics is gamifying the workplace.
-We are a retail/restaurant-focused software company that provides an artificially-intelligent, web-accessible labor management platform (MUSE) scientifically proven to increase sales and save managers countless hours of precious time.
-MUSE introduces a competitive environment that compels staff to self-motivate and actively upsell while achieving high customer service ratings.
-Through the use of game dynamics, performance-based scheduling, built-in rewards programs, labor optimization and data analytics MUSE allows managers and operators to focus on what drives their business, not what drives them crazy.
+Objective Logistics is changing the workplace.
+We are a retail/restaurant-focused software company that provides an artificially-intelligent, web-accessible labor performance management platform (MUSE) scientifically proven to increase sales and guest satisfaction, and save managers countless hours of time.
+MUSE introduces a competitive environment that compels staff to self-motivate and provides data to help management have meaningful conversations with their team members.
+Through the use of game dynamics, performance-based scheduling, built-in rewards programs, labor optimization and data analytics MUSE allows staff, managers, and executives to focus on what drives their business, not what drives them crazy.

 We were founded in January of 2009 with the intent of bringing together experienced retailers, restaurateurs, software engineers, game theorists, behavioral & data scientists, and leading academics in order to fix what’s broken amongst your workforce – and we’re constantly hard at work doing just that.

 Phil worked in restaurants and retail for 6 years prior to earning a Bachelor of Science in economics from the Wharton School at the University of Pennsylvania.
 He then went on to work as a technology investment banker at Mirus Capital Advisors and Pacific Crest Securities before starting Objective Logistics.
 Phil’s interests include applied mathematics, microeconomics, statistics, behavioral science, game dynamics, data science, optimization and the history of high tech.